QMCPACK/qmcpack/docs/lab_qmc_basics.rst

    (e.g., via ``qmca``).

 subSteps
-   Number of MC steps in between energy evaluations.
-Each energy evaluation is expensive, so taking a few steps to decorrelate between measurements can be more efficient.
-Will be less efficient with many substeps.
+   Number of MC steps in between energy and observable evaluations.
+This can be used to reduce correlation between energy samples.
+In addition, each energy evaluation is expensive, so taking a few steps to decorrelate between measurements can be more efficient.
+Efficiency is reduced with too many substeps.

 nonlocalpp,useBuffer